Johannes1803/cd0037-API-Development-and-Documentation-project/APIDocumentation.md

     - success: boolean status
     - questions: list of questions, where each question is an object with question, answer, category and difficulty key. **Can be a list with zero elements**, if no matches were found for the search term.
     - total_questions: number of total_questions matching the search term.
+    - current_category: name of category of current question

 ### Get questions of one category